Ian Hornak: Personal life

-Throughout the 1950s and 1960s, Wolf dedicated himself to the collection of American Modernist and African American art, which he had developed a professional knowledge of during his time as assistant director of The Downtown Gallery.
-Later Hornak introduced Wolf to the contemporary art scene in New York City and educated him on the current trends in visual culture.
-Together Wolf and Hornak assembled a large collection of artwork and upon Wolf's death in 1976, per Wolf and Hornak's wishes, John G. Heimann, Wolf's estate executor, delivered a bequest of 95 artworks to the Hood Museum of Art and the Hopkins Center for the Arts at Wolf's alma mater Dartmouth College.
-Among the artists whose original artworks are in the collection are David Burliuk, Willard Metcalf, Louis Eilshemius, Arthur Dove, John Marin, Philip Evergood, Marc Chagall, Ben Shahn, Pat Steir, José Luis Cuevas, Philomé Obin, Larry Rivers, Paul Jenkins, Roy Lichtenstein, Robert Motherwell, Ellsworth Kelly, Leonard Baskin, Robert Indiana, Lee Bontecou, Ad Reinhardt, Jack Youngerman, Stuart Davis, Larry Poons, Lowell Nesbitt, Jacob Lawrence, Marisol, Joe Brainard and Fairfield Porter.
-The collection also houses a small collection of intimate paintings and drawings by Ian Hornak that Hornak gifted to Wolf including a large portrait of Wolf, titled "Jay Wolf" that Dartmouth College often uses to display Wolf's likeness.
-The overall collection of artwork which has been dubbed "The Jay Wolf Bequest of Contemporary Art" by the college was exhibited at the Beaumont-May Gallery in The Hopkins Center, Dartmouth College, June 24 to August 28, 1977, and is recognized as the most significant bequest of artwork to Dartmouth College during the 1970s.
+Wolf's longstanding interest in American Modernist and African American art predated his relationship with Hornak and was shaped by his professional experience at the Downtown Gallery.
+Over time, Hornak introduced Wolf to the contemporary New York art scene and familiarized him with emerging artists and current trends in visual culture.
+Together, Hornak and Wolf assembled a substantial art collection reflecting both Wolf's historical interests and Hornak's engagement with contemporary art.

+Following Wolf's death in 1976, and in accordance with the wishes of both men, John G. Heimann, acting as executor of Wolf's estate, arranged for the bequest of ninety five artworks to the Hood Museum of Art and the Hopkins Center for the Arts at Dartmouth College, Wolf's alma mater.
+The donated works included original artworks by David Burliuk, Willard Metcalf, Louis Eilshemius, Arthur Dove, John Marin, Philip Evergood, Marc Chagall, Ben Shahn, Pat Steir, Jose Luis Cuevas, Philome Obin, Larry Rivers, Paul Jenkins, Roy Lichtenstein, Robert Motherwell, Ellsworth Kelly, Leonard Baskin, Robert Indiana, Lee Bontecou, Ad Reinhardt, Jack Youngerman, Stuart Davis, Larry Poons, Lowell Nesbitt, Jacob Lawrence, Marisol Escobar, Joe Brainard, and Fairfield Porter.

+The bequest also included a small group of intimate paintings and drawings by Hornak himself that he had gifted to Wolf during their relationship.
+Among these works is a large portrait titled Jay Wolf, which Dartmouth College has frequently used as a visual representation of Wolf.
+The donation, formally titled The Jay Wolf Bequest of Contemporary Art, was exhibited at the Beaumont May Gallery in the Hopkins Center for the Arts from June 24 to August 28, 1977, and is recognized as the most significant bequest of artwork received by Dartmouth College during the 1970s.

 Death and legacy

-Hornak had an aortic aneurysm on November 17, 2002, while painting in his studio in East Hampton, New York.
-Though he was rushed to the Southampton Hospital, and surgery was performed to repair the aorta, he died on December 9, 2002, as a result of complications.
-He was 58 years old.
+Ian Hornak suffered an aortic aneurysm on November 17, 2002, while working in his studio in East Hampton, New York.
+He was transported to Southampton Hospital, where emergency surgery was performed to repair the aorta.
+Despite medical intervention, Hornak died on December 9, 2002, from complications related to the aneurysm.

-On January 21, 2011, Hornak was interred in the Columbarium of Piety in the Iris Terrace section of the Great Mausoleum in the Forest Lawn Memorial Park, Glendale, in Los Angeles County, California.
-A traveling retrospective exhibition, Transparent Barricades: Ian Hornak, A Retrospective, co-sponsored by the Ian Hornak Foundation, began traveling to museums throughout the United States in 2011 and was scheduled to continue through 2016.
-Hornak's artwork was the subject of a solo exhibition, on display during the 2013 Presidential Inauguration at the Board of Governors of the Federal Reserve System in the Eccles Building in Washington D.C. under the sponsorship of the Ben Bernanke Administration.
+Hornak's legacy has been sustained through posthumous exhibitions and institutional recognition.
+In 2011, a traveling retrospective exhibition titled Transparent Barricades: Ian Hornak, A Retrospective, co sponsored by the Ian Hornak Estate, began touring museums throughout the United States.
+The exhibition examined Hornak’s career across multiple decades to continued through 2015.

+In 2013, Hornak’s work was the subject of a solo exhibition at the Board of Governors of the Federal Reserve System in the Eccles Building in Washington, D.C.
+The exhibition was on view during the Presidential Inauguration of Barack Obama and took place under the sponsorship of the Ben Bernanke administration, underscoring continued institutional interest in Hornak's work.